Fiona Ma: San Francisco Board of Supervisors

-Ma was later elected to the San Francisco Board of Supervisors from 2002 to 2006 representing District 4, the Sunset District, Outer Sunset, Parkside, Outer Parkside, and Pine Lake Park.
+Ma was elected to the San Francisco Board of Supervisors from 2002 to 2006 representing District 4.
 While serving on that board, her legislative focus was a campaign to shut down massage parlors claimed to traffic persons into the country and use them for prostitution.
 As a Supervisor, she also started her advocacy regarding banning some chemicals from children's toys - passing an ordinance to "prohibit the manufacture, sale, or distribution in commerce of any toy or child-care article…if it contains bisphenol-A or other specified chemicals."

 California Assembly

+Ma with Scottish First Minister Alex Salmond in 2012.

-Ma was elected to represent California's 12th Assembly District (including San Francisco, Daly City, Colma and Broadmoor) from November 2006 to November 2012, serving the maximum of three terms.
+Ma was elected to represent California's 12th Assembly District from November 2006 to November 2012, serving the maximum of three terms.

-Ma won the Democratic nomination in that district against fellow Democrat Janet Reilly in the state primary election of June 6, 2006.
+Ma won the Democratic nomination in that district against Janet Reilly in the state primary election of June 6, 2006.
 The campaign was one of the more expensive legislative primary races in the state.

-On November 7, 2006, Ma received 70 percent of the vote in the general election.

 Ma was appointed Assembly majority whip by the speaker of the assembly, Fabian Núñez, a position which she held for 4 years.
-In 2010, Speaker of the Assembly John Pérez appointed Ma to the position of Speaker pro Tempore, a position which she held for her final 2 years as the California Assembly.
+In 2010, Speaker of the Assembly John Pérez appointed Ma to the position of Speaker pro Tempore, a position which she held for her final 2 years.

 As an assemblywoman, Ma continued her work around safety in children's toys, writing legislation banning chemicals in products for babies and small children.
-The bill became law in October 2007 and took effect in January 2009.
 Ma's legislation was later incorporated into Senator Dianne Feinstein's federal Consumer Product Safety Improvement Act of 2008 enacted on August 15, 2008.

 California Board of Equalization

 On November 4, 2014, Ma won election to district 2 of the California State Board of Equalization.
 She received 1,448,657 votes, or 68.5% of the vote.
-District 2 covers nearly 10 million people along California's coastline from Oregon to Santa Barbara.
-On, February 24, 2016, the Board selected Ma as its chair.
-As chair, Ma also sits on the California Franchise Tax Board.
+On February 24, 2016, the Board selected Ma as its chair.

 California state treasurer

 On May 17, 2016, Ma announced she was opening her campaign to run for California treasurer in the 2018 election.
 On June 5, 2018, she finished first in the nonpartisan open primary, and then defeated Republican Greg Conlon in the November 6 election.
-On January 7, 2019, she was sworn in as the first woman of color and the second CPA to ever serve as California State Treasurer.
+On January 7, 2019, she was sworn in as the first woman of color to ever serve as California State Treasurer.